masif85/MOVIES_EKFC/Readme.txt

+user admin:
+username: admin
+pwd:12345678

+user for movies:
+username: asif.85@live.com
+pwd: 12345678

+DB: db_vr.sql  => the file is already provided, just import it in your local server or web server.

+** You can update the usercredentials in app settings or directly from database table named as tbl_users

 web.rar
 This is main web app, kindly extract its contents and upload it in your local web server or online and perform below steps: